-Kelly Buchberger (Langenberg, SK) grew up playing hockey in Langenburg, a small village located in southeastern Saskatchewan.
-Buchberger played his midget hockey years with Moose Jaw before moving up to the Melville Millionaires of the SJHL, and then the Moose Jaw Warriors of the WHL In Moose Jaw.
-In Moose Jaw, Buchberger would have his #24 jersey number retired with the club in 2009.
+Kelly Buchberger grew up playing hockey in Langenburg, a small village located in southeastern Saskatchewan.
+Buchberger played his Midget hockey years with Moose Jaw before moving up to the Melville Millionaires of the SJHL, and then the Moose Jaw Warriors of the WHL.
+In Moose Jaw, Buchberger would have his number 24 jersey retired with the club in 2009.

 During Buchberger’s 1,182 games in the National Hockey League, he would score 105 goals and earn 204 assists, totalling 309 points along with 129 penalty minutes.
-Buchberger was selected to Team Canada’s World Championship team in 1993, 1994, and 1996, winning a gold medal in 1994 and silver in 1996.
+Buchberger was selected to Team Canada’s World Championship team in 1993, 1994, and 1996, winning a Gold Medal in 1994 and Silver in 1996.
 Buchberger would receive the Top Community Service Award by both the Edmonton Oilers in 1994 and the Los Angeles Kings in 2001.
-Following Buchberger’s playing career he turned to coaching and has served in the American Hockey League, National Hockey League and most recently, the Western Hockey League.Back to Inductees
+Following Buchberger’s playing career, he turned to coaching and has served in the American Hockey League, National Hockey League and Western Hockey League.Back to Inductees